 12.30pm to 3.30pm

-Children can choose from a main meal, a vegetarian meal or, on most days, a jacket potato.
+Children can choose from a main meal, a vegetarian meal or a jacket potato.

 The Nursery unit serves children within this community.
 The Nursery staff make a home visit prior to children starting.
 Children are admitted as soon after their 3rd birthday as is possible, each child being taken chronologically from the waiting list.
 The Nursery accommodates 52 children split equally into morning and afternoon sessions.
 A separate Foundation Stage Brochure is available (see the Foundation Stage page in ‘classes’).